wassname/repr-preference-optimization/research_journal.md

 refactoring... ah tyro can't do experiment multi deep

 well dpo and reprpo can just subclass experiment config, then I can have an experiment determin the name of loss and transform?

+TODO-
+experiment
+dpo
+reprpo

+ah _cls doesn't work, change to a static method

+damn maybe I should jsut ignore cli and use functional programming, ust enumerate  experiments hyrda try that?